neilbrown/edlib/README.md

 ------

 “search” provides a global command rather than a pane.
 This command can perform a reg-ex search through a document.
-Currently it only searches the per-element characters, so it isn't useful on directory listings.
-It should be extended to work with the results of “render-line”.

 Messageline
 -----------